DavidKeller/kademlia/README.md

 # Description
 C++11 distributed hash table library

+This software is experimental and under active development.

 ## Example

 The library is so simple that one light header is enough.